The scaling limit of critical Ising interfaces is CLE(3): Introduction

 The two-dimensional Ising model (i.e. when $\mathcal{G}\subset\mathbb{Z}^{2}$) has been the subject of intense mathematical and physical investigations.
 A phase transition occurs at the critical value $\beta_{c}=\frac{1}{2}\ln\left(\sqrt{2}+1\right)$: for $\beta<\beta_{c}$ the spins are disordered at large distances, while for $\beta>\beta_{c}$ a long range order is present.
-Thanks to the exact solvability of the model, much is known about the phase transition of the model; the recent years have in particular seen important progress towards understanding rigorously the scaling limit of the fields and the interfaces of the model at the critical temperature $\beta_{c}$.
+Thanks to the exact solvability of the model, much is known about the phase transition of the model; the recent years have in particular seen important progress towards understanding rigorously the scaling limit of the fields \cite{hongler, hongler-smirnov, chelkak-hongler-izyurov, hongler-kytola-viklund} and the interfaces \cite{smirnov-i, chelkak-duminil-hongler-kemppainen-smirnov, benoist-duminil-hongler} of the model at the critical temperature $\beta_{c}$.

-For the two-dimensional Ising model, we call spin interfaces the curves that separate the $+$ and $-$ spins of the model.
+For the two-dimensional Ising model, we call spin interfaces the curves that separate the $+$ and $-$ spins of the model (as a technical aside, one needs to make choices when trying to follow an Ising interface on the square lattice, however these discrete choices are irrelevant in the scaling limit).
 In the case of Dobrushin boundary conditions (i.e. $+$ spins on a boundary arc and $-$ spins on the boundary complement) the resulting distinguished spin interface linking boundary points can be shown to converge to $\mathrm{SLE}_{3}$ \cite{chelkak-duminil-hongler-kemppainen-smirnov}, using the discrete complex analysis of lattice fermions \cite{smirnov-ii,chelkak-smirnov-ii}.
 In the case of more general boundary conditions (in particular free ones), one obtains convergence to variants of $\mathrm{SLE}_{3}$, as was established in \cite{hongler-kytola,izyurov}.

 Another natural class of random curves are the interfaces of random-cluster representation of the model (which separate `wired' from `free' regions in the domain).
 Following the introduction of the fermionic observables \cite{smirnov-ii}, it was shown that the Dobrushin random-cluster interfaces converge to chordal $\mathrm{SLE}_{16/3}$.